Guidewire Software (NYSE:GWRE) Announces Earnings Results

-Guidewire Software (NYSE:GWRE) issued its quarterly earnings data on Wednesday.
-The technology company reported ($0.21) EPS for the quarter, topping analysts’ consensus estimates of ($0.25) by $0.04, MarketWatch Earnings reports.
-Guidewire Software had a negative net margin of 8.95% and a negative return on equity of 3.29%.
-The business had revenue of $165.93 million during the quarter, compared to analysts’ expectations of $164.73 million.
-During the same period last year, the company posted ($0.13) EPS.
-The business’s revenue was down 2.3% on a year-over-year basis.
+Guidewire Software (NYSE:GWRE) announced its earnings results on Wednesday.
+The technology company reported ($0.21) EPS for the quarter, beating analysts’ consensus estimates of ($0.25) by $0.04, MarketWatch Earnings reports.
+The firm had revenue of $165.93 million for the quarter, compared to analysts’ expectations of $164.73 million.
+Guidewire Software had a negative return on equity of 3.29% and a negative net margin of 8.95%.
+Guidewire Software’s quarterly revenue was down 2.3% on a year-over-year basis.
+During the same quarter in the prior year, the firm earned ($0.13) EPS.

-A number of brokerages recently weighed in on GWRE.
-Robert W. Baird reiterated a “hold” rating on shares of Guidewire Software in a report on Sunday, September 5th.
-BTIG Research boosted their price objective on shares of Guidewire Software from $138.00 to $146.00 and gave the stock a “buy” rating in a research note on Friday.
-Needham & Company LLC reissued a “hold” rating on shares of Guidewire Software in a research report on Friday, October 1st.
-Citigroup dropped their price objective on shares of Guidewire Software from $138.00 to $132.00 and set a “neutral” rating on the stock in a report on Friday.
-Finally, JPMorgan Chase & Co. increased their price target on shares of Guidewire Software from $145.00 to $160.00 and gave the stock an “overweight” rating in a report on Friday, September 3rd.
-Two research analysts have rated the stock with a sell rating, five have issued a hold rating and three have assigned a buy rating to the company.
-According to MarketBeat.com, the company presently has an average rating of “Hold” and a consensus price target of $127.00.
+In related news, CEO Michael George Rosenbaum sold 7,207 shares of Guidewire Software stock in a transaction dated Friday, September 17th.
+The stock was sold at an average price of $118.51, for a total value of $854,101.57.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, insider James Winston King sold 2,087 shares of Guidewire Software stock in a transaction dated Monday, September 20th.
+The stock was sold at an average price of $116.24, for a total value of $242,592.88.
+The disclosure for this sale can be found here.
+Over the last quarter, insiders sold 73,218 shares of company stock valued at $8,526,380.
+0.17% of the stock is owned by insiders.

-An institutional investor recently raised its position in Guidewire Software stock.
-LPL Financial LLC increased its stake in shares of Guidewire Software, Inc. (NYSE:GWRE) by 24.0% in the third quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The firm owned 8,591 shares of the technology company’s stock after purchasing an additional 1,664 shares during the period.
-LPL Financial LLC’s holdings in Guidewire Software were worth $1,021,000 as of its most recent SEC filing.
+A number of brokerages have weighed in on GWRE.
+Robert W. Baird reissued a “hold” rating on shares of Guidewire Software in a research note on Sunday, September 5th.
+Bank of America lowered Guidewire Software from a “neutral” rating to an “underperform” rating and reduced their price target for the stock from $132.00 to $125.00 in a research note on Monday, October 4th.
+Wells Fargo & Company increased their price target on Guidewire Software from $95.00 to $100.00 and gave the stock an “underweight” rating in a research note on Friday, October 1st.
+Needham & Company LLC reissued a “hold” rating on shares of Guidewire Software in a research note on Friday, October 1st.
+Finally, Guggenheim reissued a “hold” rating on shares of Guidewire Software in a research note on Monday, September 6th.
+Two analysts have rated the stock with a sell rating, five have assigned a hold rating and three have issued a buy rating to the company’s stock.
+According to MarketBeat, the company presently has an average rating of “Hold” and a consensus price target of $125.86.

 Guidewire Software, Inc engages in the provision of technology platform, which composes of software, services, and a partner ecosystem, for the global Property and Casualty insurance industry.
 Its products include InsuranceSuite, PolicyCenter, ClaimCenter, BillingCenter, InsuranceNow, Analytics, Ecosystem, Guidewire for salesforce, and Guidewire Cloud.